Get-authlib-injector.md

 Invalid token 403 ForbiddenOperationException Invalid token.

-Incorrect password, or temporary ban after multiple login failures in a short period 403 ForbiddenOperationException Invalid credentials.
+Wrong password, or temporarily blocked after many failed logins 403 ForbiddenOperationException Invalid credentials.
 Invalid username or password.

-Trying to assign a role to a token that already has a role assigned 400 IllegalArgumentException Access token already has a profile assigned.
+Trying to assign a profile to a token that already has one 400 IllegalArgumentException Access token already has a profile assigned.

-Trying to bind a role that doesn't belong to the corresponding user for a token (Non-standard) 403 ForbiddenOperationException Undefined
+Trying to bind a token to a profile that doesn't belong to the user (non-standard) 403 ForbiddenOperationException undefined

-Trying to join a server with an invalid role 403 ForbiddenOperationException Invalid token.
+Trying to join a server with the wrong profile 403 ForbiddenOperationException Invalid token.

-• Unsigned UUID: Refers to the UUID string with all - characters removed.
+• Unsigned UUID: UUID string with all - removed.

 Models